meliheyuboglu/meliheyuboglu.github.io/about.md

 * **TestDaF Zertifikat** <br> *Knowledge in German B2-C1 (TDN3)*

-* **Cybersecurity Analyst Program Participant** <br> *That was a bootcamp from akbank that includes subjects like Linux, Network and Cybersecurityanalyst stuffs.*
+* **Cybersecurity Analyst Program Participant** <br> *That was a bootcamp from Akbank that includes subjects like Linux, Network and Cybersecurity Analyst stuffs.*

 * **Jr. Penetration Tester** <br> *TryHackMe Jr.Penetration Tester Path's Certificate*